 Steve is widely recognized for his positive attitude, responsiveness to others, and his broad contributions to DVFF.
 To him, these behaviors are simply what you do as an active club member.

 Steve has helped the club with fly tying instruction, rod building coaching, as an outings leader, and as a Fly Fishing Fundamentals coach.
 He has also served very capably as the club treasurer for the past five years.
 During 2019, he earned the Golden Trout Award, improved club processes, including the payment system, and implemented most of the work needed to change the club name.
 He also served as a director while continuing as a club officer.

 Congratulations again, Steve!

 Video Clips & Photographs Courtesy Fred Glaser, Tom Morehouse, Wayne Hofer, Patrick Konoske

 Join The Club!

-You can join online or join the DVFF online or download a membership application.
+You can join online or download a membership application.
 (The membership form requires Adobe Acrobat Reader.)
 Print out and complete the form and either bring it to a meeting or send it to the club mailbox (Diablo Valley Fly Fishermen, P.O.
 Box 4988, Walnut Creek, CA 94596).
 You may also pick up an application at a meeting.